Welcome to Polly Heron's website.

 Springtime with the Railway Girls

-I’m sorry to tell you that Springtime with the Railway Girls isn’t going to be available in any of the UK supermarkets.
+I’m sorry to tell you that Springtime with the Railway Girls isn’t available in any of the UK supermarkets.

 This is a huge shame and I know that lots of you will be disappointed – I am too.